October of 2018 – sitting down after my barefoot walk across our backyard

 In debt “like everyone else”

-We live in a time of record-breaking personal debt, and my husband and I fit right in.
-DH and I have been in debt for all of our adult lives.
+We live in a time of record-breaking personal debt, and for a long time, my husband and I fit right in.
+DH and I were in debt from the start of our adult lives – and for the first 25 years of our marriage.
 Student loans, credit card balances, car payments, lines of credit, mortgages . . .
 As far as we knew, we were doing what everyone else was doing – and we were right.
-But carrying debt like “everyone else” is not such a great idea – sort of like “everyone else” smoking in the ‘60s.
+But carrying debt like “everyone else” was hazardous – sort of like “everyone” smoking in the ‘60s.

 The unexpected happens